supabase/auth/README.md

 <p><a href="{{ .ConfirmationURL }}">Change Email</a></p>
 ```

+> ⚠️ As of 12th Feb 2024, Webhooks are deprecated and will be removed in the next release.
+We will be replacing the existing Webhooks implementation with a similar HTTP Hook system in the coming weeks.

 `WEBHOOK_URL` - `string`

 Url of the webhook receiver endpoint.
 This will be called when events like `validate`, `signup` or `login` occur.